AbsaOSS/login-service/README.md

 ### Using JMX to monitor /actuator/health
 Local JMX is currently enabled on the project.
 In order to utilize it please follow the following steps:
 #### Steps
-1. Start the login-gateway application.
+1. Start the login-service application.
 2. Open a terminal or command prompt and run the following command to start JConsole:
     ```
     jconsole
     ```
-3. In the JConsole window that opens, select the process corresponding to the login-gateway application from the list of local processes.
+3. In the JConsole window that opens, select the process corresponding to the login-service application from the list of local processes.
 4. Click the Connect button.
-JConsole will connect to the JMX agent running in the login-gateway application.
+JConsole will connect to the JMX agent running in the login-service application.
 5. In the MBean tab, expand the org.springframework.boot domain to see the available JMX endpoints.
 6. Find the health endpoint and click on it to view its attributes and operations.
-You can use the attributes and operations to check the health of the login-gateway and perform management tasks.
+You can use the attributes and operations to check the health of the login-service and perform management tasks.
 You can now use JConsole to monitor and manage your local application by accessing the available endpoints.
 Remote JMX is also an option and may be enabled with some config changes in the application.properties file.